cskn95/zenbook-battery-fan-control/README.md

 # Zenbook Battery Fan Control

 Zenbook Battery Fan Control is a Rust-based application designed to give the user basic fan speed control and battery charge limit management for Asus Zenbook series laptops.
-This software aims to improve device performance and battery life by managing fan control and power consumption.
+This software aims to improve device performance and battery life by managing fan control and battery charge limit.

 ## Features
 - **Fan control:** Only max fan speed and auto modes are available now.